vaultic13/neuro-pragmata/ACTIONS.md

 ## Actions registered by the mod

-These are the actions the AI peer can invoke.
-They're sent to the AI as part of the `actions/register` message at mod startup.
+These are the actions Neuro can invoke.
+They're sent to Neuro as part of the `actions/register` message at mod startup.

 ### `pragmata_ping`

 Sanity check.
-Confirms the mod, sidecar, and AI peer are wired up end-to-end.
+Confirms the mod, sidecar, and Neuro are wired up end-to-end.

 - **Schema:** `{}` (no arguments)
 - **Result:** always succeeds with message `"pong"`.